-If you’re looking to locate a drywell in the Portland area then we can probably help.
-Please see below for a short description of what drywells are, where they are normally located, and why you might want to find them.
+If you’re looking for drywell locating in the Portland area then we can help.
+Please see below for a short description of what drywells are, where they normally are, and why you might want to locate them.

 A drywell is a hollow spot in the earth for rainwater to seep into the soil.
-A drywell can prevent rain runoff from going into the city sewer and overwhelming that system and it can prevent a downspout from pouring water on the ground surface, turning the area into a mud pit.
+A drywell can prevent rain runoff from going into the city sewer and overwhelming that system.
+It can prevent a downspout from pouring water on the ground surface, thusly turning the area into a mud pit.
 Read the City of Portland article on drywells Here.

 A drywell is created by putting a casing in a hole and connecting the gutter downspouts to it.
 The pipes and drywell are then buried.
 Normally constructed of either stacked and offset bricks in a dome shape (pre-1950s usually) or preformed perforated concrete rings (post-1950s) stacked on themselves.
 Some drywells are made of metal and these will eventually rust causing a sink hole.